ayushmeher/Temporal-Knowledge-Graph-of-India-Pakistan-Relations/README.md

 - India and Pakistan: Conflict

 **1971**
-- India and Bangladesh: Conflict
+- India and Bangladesh: Alliance

 **1999**
 - India and Pakistan: Conflict